-Before approaching your neighbour it is important to plan ahead.
-This means thinking about the issue so that you are clear about what the problem is and work out what you want or what you would like them to do.
-This will make your conversation easier.
-Is your neighbour the right person to talk to?
+It is important to plan ahead to make your conversation easier.
+Before approaching your neighbour, be clear about what the problem is and work out what you want or what you would like them to do.

-- pick a time when both of you have time to discuss things without rushing
+- Pick a time to discuss things without rushing.

-- find points of common concern, e.g. a tree that is likely to drop branches could injure their children as well as yours
+- Find points of common concern, for example, a tree that is likely to drop branches could injure their children as well as yours.

-No matter what impressions you may have formed about your neighbour, approach them in an open way without making any assumptions about how they will respond.
+Approach your neighbour in an open way without making assumptions about how they will respond.
 Treat them with respect, no matter what their personality is.

 Try not to be too emotional when talking to your neighbour.